 Millie is back with part 2 of the Real Food on the Road series.
 She shares her strategies for planning and preparing nourishing, road-friendly main dish salads and slaws.
 Delicious — you’ll want to take notes!

 We get around 4 gallons of milk per day from our Jersey cow.
-For our family, this is plenty to make cheese, butter, kefir, ice cream and more — plus we have some to share with friends AND some to clabber (spontaneously sour) for the chickens and dog.
+For our family, this is plenty to make cheese, butter, kefir, ice cream and more.
 I figured out a really easy way to get both clabber for the chickens and sour cream for us, with hardly any work at all.
-This week’s free video shows you how I do it.
+Watch the free video to learn how! [by Wardee Harmon]

 You are going to love this series!
 Millie (who blogs at Real Food for Less Money) is a busy mom juggling alot.
 Yet, she pulled off a 10-day road trip eating pretty nearly 80% real food, and even more inspiring is that she wants to do it again next year! 🙂 This post is part 1 of what we’re calling her “Real Food On The Road” series.
 She shares how she planned and prepped for the road trip, including a very candid assessment of weak spots.
 Stay tuned for at least two more parts!

 My favorite way to preserve berries is to use a tweaked lacto-fermented preserves recipe in Nourishing Traditions.
 Using lacto-fermentation increases vitamins, enzymes and probiotics, making these preserves even better than the berries alone.
 What conventional jam can boast that?
 I will demonstrate these preserves as well as a few variations in the fermenting class.